Probesys/bileto/docs/developers/email-collector.md

 3. it detects a potential ticket to which the email might reply;
 4. if it detects a ticket, it checks that the requester can answer to it and that it is not closed;
 5. otherwise it checks the requester has the permission to create tickets in the organization and it creates one based on the `Subject` and the `Body` of the email;
+6. it saves attachments as `MessageDocument`s;
-6. finally, it deletes the `MailboxEmail` from the database.
+7. finally, it deletes the `MailboxEmail` from the database.

 If anything goes wrong during this process, the error is logged in the relevant `MailboxEmail` `lastError` field.